Microbial-Ecology-Group/vero-research/docs/studentpositions.md

 * Liver abscesses in cattle.
 * Host gene expression

--- The microbial ecology and microbial genomics in cattle, including:
+-- Microbial ecology and microbial genomics in cattle, including:

 * Microbiome in health and disease.
 * <i>Mycoplasma bovis.